Hospo misses out on $37m Government voucher package to reactivate Auckland - NZ Herald

 Sunny Kaushal, owner of Auckland's oldest brewpub and restaurant The Shakespeare, says many local restaurants and bars are already on the brink and the announcement gives them little hope.

-"Prime Minister Jacinda Ardern and her government seem happy to leave us to die," said Kaushal.
+"Prime Minister Jacinda Ardern and her government seem happy to leave us to die."

 Having lost hundreds of thousands of dollars in revenue during lockdown, Kaushal said he was uncertain if his business would be able to make it to its 125th anniversary next year.

 "The UK had dine out to help out.
-It reactivated hospitality and got people back into towns and cities," he said.
+It reactivated hospitality and got people back into towns and cities.

 "Businesses in our industry are barely surviving, many have folded, and yet with every announcement of financial help from this Government there is just nothing for us.
 Nothing."